gwdg/rOCCI-cli/README.md

 ### From source (dev)

 **Installation from source should never be your first choice!
 Especially, if you are not familiar with RVM, Bundler, Rake and other dev tools for Ruby!**

 **However, if you wish to contribute to our project, this is the right way to start.**

-To use rOCCI-cli from source it is very much recommended to use RVM.
-[Install RVM](https://rvm.io/rvm/install/) with

-    curl -L https://get.rvm.io | bash -s stable --ruby rvm install 1.9.3
-    rvm use 1.9.3 --default

 To build and install the bleeding edge version from master